JoostHazelzet/vscode-tunnel/README.md

 ## Changes by Joost

+Changes:
-I changed `entrypoint.sh` and added `--name synology` to the tunnel command.
+1. file `entrypoint.sh` and added `--name synology` to the tunnel command.
+2. file `dockerfile` changed USER_UID to 1034 (Synology superuser) because docker-data (/volume1/docker) was readonly.
+3. Share docker (/volume1/docker) had different permission.
+Using the Synology GUI, select 'File Station, next right-click 'docker' share for properties.
+Slect the 'Permissions' tab and tick the 'Apply to this folder, sub-folders and files' and Save.
+The Tunnel got read and write rights after I applied 2 and 3.
+I also noticed ContainerManager as user:

 Next:
 - Clone to Synology NAS (/Volume1/docker):